Game-based Treatment vs. Traditional Therapy: Which is More Effective for Lazy Eye Treatment?

 How Game-based Treatment Works

-Effectiveness of Gaming
+Effectiveness of Game-based Therapies

 Traditional Therapy vs. Video Games